edomt/edomt.github.io/_posts/2020-6-4-EA-Books.md

 ---
 layout: post
-title: How can I do the most good?
+title: How can we do the most good?
 excerpt_separator: <!--more-->
 ---